 Mileage / kilometers

-Though most of the rentals provide unlimited mileage, read the rental agreement properly for details to know about if there are any restrictions and locations where the car can’t be taken; this is because in those places unlimited mileage will not hold true.
+Though most of the suppliers provide unlimited mileage, read the rental agreement properly for details to know if there are any restrictions and locations where the car can’t be taken; this is because in those places unlimited mileage will not hold true.

 One way rental